lookfirst/generator-systemjs/README.md

 This project is the generator for the [SystemJS Seed project](https://github.com/lookfirst/systemjs-seed/) and [SystemJS Material Start ES6 project](https://github.com/lookfirst/systemjs-material-start).
 Please see those projects for more details and examples.

+# Note!

+This project is a bit out of date now due to jspm being a bit of a moving target.
+I've been slammed with starting a new business and haven't had a chance to keep things up to date.
+PR's welcome!

 # Usage

 ```